Clee681/best_quotes/README.md

-## Sample application for running handrolled "rulers" framework
+## Sample rack application
+* Sample app used to run handrolled "rulers' web framework (based on the Rebuilding Rails book)